 - Applicants must demonstrate an ability to move the proposed plan to completion, showing how the prize can accelerate any step along the path to market.

-- Inventors who submitted ideas for the 2012 or 2013 Shark Tank Competition are encouraged to re-submit their ideas if substantial progress has been made.
+- Inventors who submitted ideas for previous Shark Tank Competitions are encouraged to re-submit their ideas if substantial progress has been made.